iftikhar8/thesis/chapters/sections/revisions.md

 *Response:* The changing nature of the coastline down eastern Australia means it tended to change from 200m to 5km (although, how those currents are at 200m is unclear).

 **Comment 8:** There is no point having all families represented here as you only used Pomacentrids in this chapter.
 It would be more helpful to show how you integrated DVM into the OVM pattern here.
-*Response:* Good point.
+*Response:* Good point, I have changed the figures and text to refer to strategies instead.
 Clarified in comment: Minor 1405.
-TODO

 **Comment 9:** I found the methods descriptions somewhat confusing because of the inconsistency in species used for each aim.
 I think it would be a cleaner study if you, ideally did all aims for all families, or if you can't get realistic family estimates for DVM or OHS, you simplify and only look at pomacentrids.
-*Response:* Yes, I tried to clarify I only used pomacentrids, but with OVM patterns seen for other species.
-Clarified in comment: Minor
+*Response:* Yes, I tried to clarify I only used pomacentrids, but with OVM patterns seen for other species - see Minor 1405.

 **Comment 10:** So over the whole year or did you look at temporal changes in the connectivity matrix?
 *Response:* The entire year - temporal variabilty was ignored.
 Clarified in comment: Minor 1410.